telerik/blazor-docs/components/tooltip/overview.md

 # Tooltip Overview

-The Tooltip component replaces the default browser tooltip to show the `title` or `alt` attribute of its target in a beautiful, cross-browser popup.
+The <a href="https://www.telerik.com/blazor-ui/tooltip" target="_blank">Blazor Tooltip component</a> replaces the default browser tooltip to show the `title` or `alt` attribute of its target in a beautiful, cross-browser popup.
 You can specify a CSS selector to attach it to multiple targets, the tooltip size, and [customize its content]({%slug tooltip-template%}) according to the current target through a template, which lets you also load content on demand.
 You can also choose a [position]({%slug tooltip-position%}) relative to the target and the [event on which it shows]({%slug tooltip-show-event%}).

 To use a Telerik Tooltip for Blazor